hhhhhhhhhn/Scripts/README.md

   can be a specific height, min (=12), max (=32), + (increments one size), - (decreases one size), = (keeps the same) or nothing (=16).
 The FONT\_BOLD and FONT\_DUP enviroment variables control if the font is bold or duplicated.
-- img [KEYWORDS...]: Uses sxiv to search images in the internet, select them and copy them to the clipboard.
 - note [NOTEPAD]: Take a timestamped markdown note, see my bbn repo for more info.
 - pomodoro: Simple pomodoro timer.